-The Company's objective when managing capital is to maintain a flexible capital structure which will allow it to execute its current strategy to publically list the Corporation in anticipation of becoming a Vertically Integrated Energy Producer through a combination of acquisitions and organic growth.
+The Company's objective when managing capital is to maintain a flexible capital structure which will allow it to execute its current strategy to get the Company listed again.

 The Company considers its capital structure to include share capital and convertible debenture.